Stuycs-K/project03-final-10-jaffeolouiec/DEVLOG.md

 Expanded description including how much time was spent on task.

 ## Otzar
+### 2025-01-17 - redoing changeUser
+All I need to do is maybe delete the file and then write to it with the new users function.
 ### 2025-01-16 - changeUser
 Finished writing the change user function, which works with this disk.
 ### 2025-01-15 - Save File